-There are a lot of homes in the Houston area that have had foundation repair completed.
+There are a lot of homes that have had foundation repair in Houston, TX carried out over the years.
 Over time these homes may need to have an adjustment made to the piers that were used to support the home.
 If AAA Foundation Service completed the repair, there is no cost as we provides a lifetime warranty to home owners on all foundation repairs.
 That is not the case for all companies in the area and you may have a cost associated with adjusting your foundation.
 Also, not all home owners will be able to provide who worked on the foundation depending on the age of the repair if you bought your home that had prior foundation work.
 In order to make adjustments to a previous foundation repair, the home will need to be re-shimmed and we can help you get the job complete.

 What is a Shim?

 Most people are familiar with a shim.
 It is a piece of wood or metal that is triangular in shape, has one flat end and gradually increases in size on the other end.
 Shims are often used when something needs to be leveled or gradually raised.
 Shims have many uses in construction such as ensuring doors and secure and straight as well as ensuring counter tops are level.
 When it comes to foundation repair, shims are the last thing that get placed above piers after the home is level.
 These shims act as the final resting place for the home foundation when a repair is made.

 The concept of deflection comes up regularly with respect to foundation inspections.
 Deflection refers to the extent of bending observable in a structural element.
 For instance, the shape of a structural beam that has been loaded with an excessive amount of weight will become distorted.
 The pressure will cause it to take on a curved shape.